yudhiesh/MoneyLionAssessmentSE/README.md

 # MoneyLion AI Software Engineer Assessment

-As Product Manager, I would like to manage users’ accesses to new features via feature switches,i.e. enabling/disabling certain feature based on a user’s email and feature names).
+As Product Manager, I would like to manage users accesses to new features via feature switches, i.e. enabling/disabling certain feature based on a user’s email and feature names.

 ## API Reference

-#### Get the boolean value of whether a user has access to a particular feature
+#### Get the can_access value of the user

+This endpoint receives email (user’s email) and featureName as request parameters and returns the `canAccess` value in JSON format.

 ```http
   GET https://api-moneylion.herokuapp.com/feature